-Current groundwater conditions and historical trends in the Owens Valley are summarized below by management area (See Section 2.2.4).
-More detailed information can be found in Appendix 3).
+Current groundwater conditions and historical trends in the Owens Valley are summarized below by management area (see Section 2.2.4).
+Detailed information regarding monitoring plan, water level trends, and data gaps can be found in Appendix 3.

 2.2.2.1 Groundwater Elevation